 The collected eDNA samples will be analyzed via quantitative polymerase chain reaction (qPCR) by a qualified laboratory to detect the DNA of specific, target species, using environmental samples.
 Samples will be analyzed using published assays (e.g., Bedwell 2018, Dean 2022, Starks and Schumer 2019).

 Laboratory results will be tabulated or summarized as a positive (i.e., DNA of species detected in sample) or negative detection by species and sample location.
-These data will then be used to inform species’ presence in Projectaffected reaches.
+These data, together with VES data collected during Study AR-7, will inform species’ presence in Project reservoirs and Project-affected reaches.

 REPORTING